 Password-protected data sets can only be accessed by programs that can supply the correct password.
 When the system control program receives a request to open a protected data set, it issues a message that requests that the password be given.
-The message goes to the operator console.
+The message goes to the operator console, or, if the program requesting that the data set be opened is running under TSO in the foreground, to the TSO terminal operator.
 If you want the password supplied by another method in your installation, you can modify the READPSWD source module or code a new routine to replace READPSWD in SYS1.SVCLIB.